-How to Recover After a Marathon
+How to Recover After a Marathon?
+Pro Tips!

-After you have crossed that finish line, your body is going to start asking from you a well-deserved payment for the effort and trauma – yes, trauma -, it went through.
+After you have crossed that finish line, your body is going to start asking you for a well-deserved payment for the effort and trauma – yes, trauma -, it went through.
 And it’s best to listen and give the body what it wants.

 You have to understand that by the end of this 26.2-mile run, your body will feel drained, exhausted, and immunocompromised.
-So you have to be gentle and patient with it for the next days!
+So you have to be gentle and patient with it for the next few days!

 In this article, we are going to tell you step by step, how to recover after a Marathon.